the practical kitchen

 ♨️ Keeping Focaccia Croutons Crispy

-Depending on how much moisture was still in the bread and how much oil you've added, it may take anywhere from 45 minutes to 2 hours for the focaccia croutons to dry out entirely.
+Depending on how much moisture was still in the bread and how much oil you've added, it may take anywhere from 45 minutes to 2 hours for the focaccia croutons to dry out entirely in the oven.

-Make sure you're giving them enough space so the evaporating steam isn't getting trapped by neighboring croutons and making them soggy.
+Make sure you give them enough space so the evaporating steam isn't getting trapped by neighboring croutons.
 The more crowded your sheet pan is, the longer it will take the focaccia croutons to dry out.

 Shake the pan and use a pair of tongs to stir and flip the focaccia croutons every 15-20 minutes to help them dry evenly.